AI Investment Business Regulation

 Institutional endorsement carries weight

 When the ADA invests in Pearl, it’s not just a financial transaction.
 It’s an endorsement.
-And endorsements from professional bodies carry enormous weight with 160,000-plus member dentists who look to the ADA for guidance on everything from infection control to continuing education.
+And endorsements from professional bodies carry enormous weight with member dentists who look to the ADA for guidance on everything from infection control to continuing education.

 For practitioners who’ve been sceptical about AI, this sends a clear message: the governing body of American dentistry believes this technology has a place in clinical practice.
 For some dentists, it’s the nudge they needed.
 For others, it might feel like the profession is picking winners before the evidence is fully in.